veogarg/js-interview-prep/MarkDowns/AsyncAwait.md

 * **Benefits of using Async/Await:**
     * Makes asynchronous code look more like synchronous code, improving readability and maintainability.
     * Avoids callback hell, a common issue with traditional promise chaining.
-    * Simplifies error handling with try-catch blocks.s
+    * Simplifies error handling with try-catch blocks.